A Little Side Project That Lasted 30 Years

 Published by Rick on Tagged Uncategorized

-In 1980, slightly bored and in our first stages of preparing to leave San Francisco, our keyboard player Joshua (aka Raoul) came up with an idea of a one off gig saluting the worst (by our own reckoning) songs to make the top 10.
+In 1980, slightly bored and in our first stages of preparing to leave San Francisco, our keyboard player Joshua (Raoul) came up with an idea of a one off gig saluting the worst (by our own reckoning) songs to make the top 10.
 In the process, he christened the Rick and Ruby offshoot The STUPEDS (Society To Undertake the Preservation of Endangered Dumb Songs), though it was mostly through his own initiative that the project ever got off the ground.
+We debuted the idea at the Palms Cafe on Polk Street in SF, where we had racked up many triumphs.

-As for The STUPEDS, we remained a cult favourite in San Francisco even after I had moved to UK.
+We didn’t gain any further ground from this run, but nonetheless we remained a cult favourite in San Francisco even after I had moved to UK.
 We would continue to do gigs if I was in California, including a 2006 show at Cobb’s Comedy Club in SF that sold out a 400-seat room on a Monday night.
 The gigs were few and far between, but fun when they happened, and we would keep reuniting until 2012, when our long time lead guitarist extraordinaire, Jeff Kane, succumbed to cancer.
-Still, I listen to the recording of that night at Cobb’s, and marvel at what a good band we could be.
-It was just our choice of songs that sucked!
+Still, I listen to the recording of that night at Cobb’s, and marvel at what a good band we were.
+It was only our material that sucked!

 Leave a Comment